RomanPlusPlus/open-source-human-mind/README.md

 ## Can I use your mind for NSFW stuff?

 Yep.
 The Public Domain license means you can use it for literally everything.
-But I politely request to follow these principles while using my digital mind:
+But I **politely request** to follow these principles while using my digital mind:

 - don't modify me too much
-- no sex stuff
 - no unnecessary suffering

 ## Can I use your mind for a commercial project?